-Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Tuesday, 6 November) to withdraw from the course without academic penalty.
+Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Tuesday, 5 November) to withdraw from the course without academic penalty.
 Students who miss the test or more than one quiz for reasons beyond their control should contact the instructor as soon as possible to arrange to write a make-up.
-Assignments will not normally be accepted after the due date; students unable to hand in the assignments in time for reasons beyond their control should contact the instructor the instructor as soon as possible.
+Assignments will not normally be accepted after the due date; students unable to hand in the assignments in time for reasons beyond their control should contact the instructor as soon as possible.
+Note that while there is no attendance requirement per se, but the consequences of missing classes are ultimately the students' responsibility to deal with.